Don’t miss out – Get your tickets early!

 Dr Tra-ill Dowie

-Psychotherapist and Head of the Faculty of Psychotherapy at Ikon Institute Australia
+Psychotherapist, Head of the Faculty of Psychotherapy at Ikon Institute Australia and Director of the Mind Medicine Institute

 Veteran Spokesperson and Lived Experience Panel Member